Roman Republic

 7. Arua, which he obliterated;

-I will return to these ‘foreign’ victories after discussing the fuller account of them from the inscription on the so-called ‘Eanatum Boulder’
+I will return to these ‘foreign’ victories after discussing the fuller account of them from a number of surviving ‘victory inscriptions’, the most important of which is the inscription on the so-called ‘Eanatum Boulder’

 (See also the image and translation by Reed Enger, "The Eanatum Boulder",